Ray4898/digits/index.md

 #### List contact page

 After logging in, here is the page that allows you to list all the contacts you have created:
+User also can add note to the contact.
+The note would also be showed in the contact card.
+User also can delete the contact by clicking the delete.
 <img src="doc/userlistc.PNG">

 You click the "Edit" link to go to the Edit contact page, shown next.